cloudfoundry-community/spring-boot-cf-service-broker/README.md

 * BrokerConfig.java: This is required to ensure the `spring-boot-cf-service-broker` jar file is searched for auto wired dependencies.
 You can also explicitly configure the controllers and services if you prefer.

-If you would like to disable service broker api version header verification, you can disable it by excluding the BrokerApiVersionConfig class in the @ComponentScan annotation:
+If you would like to disable service broker API version header verification, you can disable it by configuring a `BrokerApiVersion` bean that accepts any API version:

-	@ComponentScan(
-		basePackages = "org.cloudfoundry.community.servicebroker",
+	@Bean
-		excludeFilters= {
+	public BrokerApiVersion brokerApiVersion() {
-			@ComponentScan.Filter(
-				type=FilterType.ASSIGNABLE_TYPE,
-				value=BrokerApiVersionConfig.class
-			)
+		return new BrokerApiVersion();
 	}
-	)

 You can also create your own filter if you would like behavior other than a simple version equality verification.